chithraup123/testRepo/application/content/importshipment.md

 ![My image](../images/add-container.png " ")

 ###### How to add a product into an IS

+To add the product details of an import shipment.
+Products can be added by following different ways

+1. Using 'Add SKU' from UI

-product can be added by clicking on 'Add SKU' button.
-Add SKU pop asks for following details
+We can add sku as one by one by clicking on 'Add SKU' button.
+See the button in the following screenshot

 ![My image](../images/add-sku.png " ")